Family feuds in the United States: Early–Hasley

-A family feud that took place immediately following the American Civil War, in Bell County, Texas from 1865 to 1869, the Early and Hasley families and their allies found themselves extending the ideological battle of that recent conflict.
+A family feud that took place immediately following the American Civil War, in Bell County, Texas, from 1865 to 1869, the Early and Hasley families and their allies found themselves extending the ideological battle of that recent conflict.

 John Early, a supporter of the federal officials then occupying Texas, was an early member of the Texas Home Guard.
-He was having repeated run-ins with Drew Hasley, an older local citizen who had been a staunch Confederacy backer.
+He was having repeated run-ins with Drew Hasley, an older local citizen who had been a staunch supporter of the Confederacy.
 When Hasley's son, Samuel, returned from service in the war, he became active in the conflict with Early, escalating the feud.
 When the younger Hasley brought a local outlaw, Jim McRae, into the fight, Early sought federal troop intervention, which was granted.
 On July 30, 1869, McRae was ambushed and killed.
-Dr. Calvin Clark, an Early ally, was gunned down shortly afterward in Arkansas.
+Calvin Clark, an Early ally, was gunned down shortly afterward in Arkansas.
 The Hasley supporters soon disbanded and the feud faded.